Mbed-TLS/mbedtls/README.md

 Example programs
 ----------------

 We've included example programs for a lot of different features and uses in [`programs/`](programs/README.md).
-Most programs only focus on a single feature or usage scenario, so keep that in mind when copying parts of the code.
+Please note that the goal of these sample programs is to demonstrate specific features of the library, and the code may need to be adapted to build a real-world application.

 Tests
 -----